microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

     ![Screenshot showing creating the remediation task](./policy_monitor_windows_remediate.png)

+> **NOTE: When creating the remediation task, make sure to select the same region where you deployed ArcBox**

 - Create one remediation task per policy definition in the initiative.

     ![Screenshot showing creating the remediation task](./policy_monitor_windows_create_remediation_multiple.png)